 It is a dream for many students worldwide to study in the UK and eventually work there someday.
-Part-time jobs in the UK for international students are numerous.
+Part time jobs in UK for international students are numerous.
 Students planning on pursuing their higher studies and subsequent careers must consider taking up one as it will help them assimilate into the UK more easily.

 Some of the reasons as to why it makes sense to take up a part-time job in the UK for international students are:

 - Utilizing the time outside class hours to earn some extra money

 - Acquiring skills and work experience